Kawamoto Kōmin: Kagaku Shinsho

 In organic chemistry section, it was explained that plant component consists of four kinds of elements i.e. hydrogen, carbon, nitrogen and oxygen.
 The concept of isomers was explained with molecular formula.
 It also contains the latest knowledge at that time on organic chemistry e.g. protein, acetyl group, aldehyde and radical.
 In addition brewing of alcoholic drink was explained in detail.
-Komin is assumed to have brewed beer based on the knowledge gained through this.
+Kōmin is assumed to have brewed beer based on the knowledge gained through this.